 Farringdon is a six-form entry school.
 Each tutor group reflects the full spectrum of academic ability.
 In academic subjects, students will be allocated to teaching groups according to their assessed potential and achievement.
 These groups are flexible and a student’s placement may be adjusted at any time in any subject.
 All follow a similar curriculum and syllabus adjusted to their own pace of learning and development.
 In Years 7, 8 and 9, individual subjects may choose to deliver the curriculum in mixed ability groups rather than ability groups.

-In Years 7 - 9 all study the following range of subjects: Mathematics, English, Science, History, Geography, Religious Education, Modern Foreign Language (Currently French), Design Technology, Food Technology, Computing, Art & Design, The Performing Arts and Physical Education including Dance.
+In Years 7 - 9 all study the following range of subjects: Mathematics, English, Science, History, Geography, Religious Education, Modern Foreign Language (Currently French), Design Technology, Food Technology, Computing, Art & Design, The Performing Arts and Physical Education.
 In Year 9, students begin a GCSE Programme of Study in Mathematics and Science allowing them three years to cover the content of the specifications.

-In Years 10 and 11, all students study a core curriculum which includes Mathematics, English, Science, Citizenship/R.E. and Physical Education – during which the majority of students will study BTEC Sport.
+In Years 10 and 11, all students study a core curriculum which includes Mathematics, English Language & Literature, Science, PSHE/Citizenship/R.E. and Physical Education – during which the majority of students will study BTEC Sport.
 Increasingly, we are widening the core for our most able students to ensure they have progression into sixth form and university.

-Following parental consultation, each student adds a further 1, 2, 3 or 4 subjects from: Geography, History, French, Business, ICT, Computing Science, Child Development, Construction, Food Technology, Health and Social Care, Graphics Products, Art & Design, Photography, Drama, Media Studies, Dance, a range of Science courses, Physical Education, Sports Studies and ASDAN.
+Following parental consultation, each student adds a further 1, 2, 3 or 4 subjects from: Geography, History, French, Business, ICT, Computing Science, Child Development, Construction, Food Technology, Health and Social Care, Graphics Products, Art & Design, Photography, Drama, Media Studies, Dance, a range of Science courses, Physical Education, Sports Studies and Life Skills.

 Upper School courses are fully described in the Course Handbook, published annually in Term Two for Year 9 students.